-The University of Hartford sponsors 18 intercollegiate sports.
+The University of Hartford sponsors 17 intercollegiate sports.
 All teams compete at the NCAA Division I level.
-The men's programs are baseball, basketball, tennis, cross-country, golf, lacrosse, soccer, and track.
-The women's programs are softball, basketball, golf, tennis, volleyball, cross-country, soccer, and track.
+The men's programs are baseball, basketball, cross-country, golf, lacrosse, soccer, and track and field (indoor and outdoor).
+The women's programs are softball, basketball, golf, volleyball, cross-country, lacrosse, soccer, and track and field (indoor and outdoor).
 The University is a member of the America East Conference and competes in all sanctioned conference championships.
 The University is also a member of the College Athletic Conference and the National Collegiate Athletic Conference.